Product Guide

 • Showcase -- Portfolio items with images, categories, and links.

-• Brands/Clients -- Logo displays for companies you have worked with.
+• Brands/Clients -- Logo displays for companies you've worked with.

 • FAQ -- Collapsible question-and-answer accordion.